-Smart home options
+Smart home control available

 Pricey add-ons and upgrades

 What’s included in all ADT plans?